General-Purpose Mixers

 SpiralMac SV8

-The Italian-made SpiralMac SV8 Royal Queen mixes and kneads up to 17.6 lbs.
-(8 kg) of dough at 60% hydration (or more at higher hydration) but also handles batches as small as 2.2 lbs (1.2 kg) at 60% hydration equally as well.
+The 84 lbs SpiralMac SV8 Royal Queen mixes and kneads up to 17.6 lbs.
+(8 kg) of dough at 60% hydration (or more at higher hydration) but also handles batches as small as 2.2 lbs (1.2 kg) at 60% hydration equally well.
 In terms of flour capacity, this is 7 lbs.
 (3.2 kg) down to as little as 1 lbs (0.48 kg).
 The capacity of the stainless steel bowl is 10.5 quarts (10 liters).

 The Spiralmac mixer features a removable bowl while avoiding the complexity involved with a tilting head.
 Both the breaker bar and the dough hook are removable.